Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ## Changelog

+### V1.2.0 (2021-10-xx) (Lost in forever)
+* (grizzelbee) New: Added DeepCleanCycle to known data points
+* (grizzelbee) Fix: Switching water hardness now really works
+* (grizzelbee) Chg: All ON/OFF switches are now boolean types to be more compliant to ioBroker standards for VIS and other adapters.
+Please delete those data points and let them being recreated if necessary.

 ### V1.1.0 (2021-09-15) (Coming home)
 * (grizzelbee) New: Added correct tier-level to io-package
 * (grizzelbee) New: improved logging of unknown data points